derNarr/achrolab/doc/README.txt

 to get a pdf version.

-If you clone achrolabutils (https://github.com/derNarr/achrolabutils) and documentation-achrolab in the same folder you can run Sphinx and the auto-documentation will work.
+If you clone achrolabutils (https://github.com/derNarr/achrolabutils) the documentation will be in the folder achrolab/doc/.
+If you run Sphinx there, the auto-documentation will work.

 This documentation includes documentation about the modules achrolab, eyeone, and wasco as well as two tutorials.
 The first tutorial gives an